-The community’s university, Trent University, has one of the largest Environmental & Life Sciences graduate programs in Canada, with over 175 students graduating per year.
+Trent University has one of the largest Environmental & Life Sciences graduate programs in Canada, with over 175 students graduating per year.
 This provides a huge source of market-ready graduates for full-time work or students looking for co-op programs and undergraduate student internships.

 Trent’s Environmental & Life Sciences program is one of the oldest thesis research-based environmental graduate programs in Canada, and one of the top programs of its type in the country.
 94% of its students obtain employment between 6 months to 1 year after graduation.

 The university houses several Environmental & Life science Research Centres which provide opportunities for students to undertake research using 14 world-class facilities.